Research Team

 Elisavet Kaitetzidou is a molecular biologist at IMBBC-HCMR, occupied in the understanding of the expression and transcriptional regulation processes of animal genes/genomes and their phenotypic signature.
 She has been working with gene expression of marine organisms during her undergraduate studies, her master and her PhD thesis.
 Her research interests include transcriptional response of organisms under physiological processes such as development and physiological challenges, such as thermal stress, nutritional and immunological stimulations.
 Within MACCIMO, Dr Kaitetzidou will be responsible for WP5 on the assessment of gene expression.
 Her experience in relevant studies will allow the accomplishment of the preparatory phase as well as the implementation of all WP tasks, from total RNA extraction to the analysis of the results.

-Niki Keklikoglou is a PhD student with an MSc in Environmental Biology and Management of Terrestrial and Marine Biological Resources.
+Niki Keklikoglou is a research fellow with an MSc in Environmental Biology and Management of Terrestrial and Marine Biological Resources.
 Her main research interests include marine biodiversity focusing on benthic invertebrates, ecology, micro-computed tomography (micro-CT), ocean acidification and coastal light pollution.
 She has authored 32 scientific publications and participated in more than 30 conferences.
 She has actively participated in several research projects, including FP7 European projects, Horizon 2020, ENPI CBC-MED, INTERREG and national projects.
 She is the principal investigator for HCMR in three projects (2 European and 1 national project).
 Within MACCIMO, Niki Keklikoglou will be responsible for assessment of morphological characters in WP3.
 She will establish the methodological protocols regarding the specimen preparation, micro-CT scanning and the 3D analysis.

 Nikos Papandroulakis is a Research Director at IMBBC-HCMR, focused on the improvement of marine aquaculture methodologies and technologies and the use of mathematical models of fish growth and food consumption towards the development of automated management systems in hatcheries and cage farms.
 Has published 4 book chapters and more than 100 papers in scientific journals.
 Coordinator or partner in 34 National and EU projects.
 He has participated as lecturer of Master’s and PhD courses on aquaculture at the University of Las Palmas de Gran Canaria and since 2016 at the “Erasmus+ Joint Master Degree in Aquaculture Environment and Society”.
 Within MACCIMO, Dr Papandroulakis will supervise the use of the metabolic chamber infrastructure in the framework of WP4.